All You Need to Know About Funko POP Collecting in 2021

-I would probably steer clear of Star Wars or Disney at the beginning as the range is so huge you probably won’t ever get your hands on all of them.
+I would probably steer clear of trying to collect the full set of Star Wars or Disney For example at the beginning as the range is so huge you probably won’t ever get your hands on all of them.
 Especially the rarer ones that have been discontinued.

-If you really want to collect Disney, try picking a specific film like Snow White and complete that set before you move onto other titles or limit yourself to just the main characters like all the Princesses or all the Villans.
+If you really want to collect Disney or Star Wars POPs, try picking a specific area like the Mandalorian and complete that set before you move onto other titles or limit yourself to just the main characters like all the all the stormtroopers or all the sith lords.

 Collecting Funko POP's can get slightly addictive, especially when you find that rare POP at a good price and you check the going price on eBay to realise you have a picked up a bargain.